walterhiggins/WMPJS/book-outline.md

 ### Basic Math operations

 The expressions we've used so far are simple addition operations.
 Javascript has a number of mathematical operations.
+I want you to type each of the following expressions into the server console as you read them.
+It will be good practice for you.
+As a general rule you should try executing the code yourself.
+The best way to learn programming is to try stuff out rather than just reading.
+Try executing each of the following mathematical operations:

 There's addition which uses the `+` operator.

     js 2 + 2

 There's division which uses the `/` symbol (there's no &divide; key on your keyboard so `/` is used instead)

     js 2 / 3

 There's subtraction;

     js 2 - 3

 And there's multiplication which uses the `*` symbol (this is called the asterisk symbol - it's usually typed by holding down the SHIFT key and 8)

     js 2 * 3

 Javascript can also be used to compare numbers so you can ask 'Is 3 greater than 5?` like this...

     js 3 > 5